vedanshvijay/SofaSpammers/README.md

 > ⚠️ This application and its author information are protected by copyright.
 Unauthorized modification or removal of author credits is strictly prohibited.

 A modern, secure messaging app for your local network.
-Perfect for office communication, team collaboration, or just sharing memes with your coworkers.
+Perfect for office communication, team collaboration, or just bitching with your coworkers.

 ## Environment Configuration